 Jiaozhou Shandong, China Travel Guide

-Jiaozhou's landmarks blend ancient heritage with modern marvels, providing a diverse sightseeing experience.
+Jiaozhou's landmarks blend ancient history with modern marvels, providing a diverse sightseeing experience.

 From archaeological sites tracing prehistoric life to impressive engineering achievements, these sites define the city's identity.

-Discover small, local tea houses or quiet corners in parks for peaceful retreats.
+Discover small, local places that serve tea or quiet corners in parks for peaceful retreats.

 Its ruins offer tangible evidence of early human settlement and elegant communal living.